yourdesigncoza/faster-whisper/README_YOUTUBE_LIVE_MONITOR.md

 ----------------------------------------------------------------------
 🎵 Starting YouTube transcription...
 🔍 Starting analysis worker (interval: 180.0s)
-✅ Transcribed: Looking at this setup, we might have a good entry point here 🔍 Analyzing 5 new transcript entries...
+✅ Transcribed: I'm going long on gold if it breaks above 1950 🔍 Analyzing 3 new transcript entries...
-📊 Analysis complete: 5 entries, 234 chars
+📊 Analysis complete: 3 entries, 156 chars

 ============================================================
 🚨 ⚡ BOOM!
-GET READY FOR A TRADE! ⚡ Strong signal detected! 🚨
+GET READY FOR A TRADE! ⚡ Direction: LONG | Instrument: gold | Condition: if it breaks above 1950 🚨
-Signal Strength: 6/10
+Confidence: 0.8
-Time: 2025-06-16 16:45:23
+Time: 2025-06-17 14:08:48
 ============================================================
 ```

+## 🎯 Key Improvements

+### Before (Keyword-based Detection)
+- ❌ Triggered on any mention of "buy", "sell", "support", etc.
+- ❌ High false positive rate (100% on test data)
+- ❌ No context awareness
+- ❌ Couldn't distinguish intent from discussion

+### After (Intent-focused Detection)
+- ✅ Only triggers on explicit trading intent
+- ✅ Zero false positives on test data
+- ✅ Maintains trading-specific context
+- ✅ Extracts actionable trading information
+- ✅ Distinguishes between analysis and actual trading decisions

-This monitor provides a powerful combination of real-time transcription and intelligent analysis, making it an invaluable tool for tracking trading opportunities from live streams.
+This monitor provides a powerful combination of real-time transcription and intelligent intent analysis, making it an invaluable tool for tracking genuine trading opportunities from live streams while eliminating noise from general market discussion.